Did you know you can rent movies from the library as well as books?

 Scientists from Albert Einstein to Carl Sagan have emphasized the importance of imagination.
 For something to be achieved, it must first be imagined.
 It’s little wonder then that science fiction has time and time again become reality.

 Jules Vern imagined landing on the moon as far back as 1865 with From the Earth to the Moon.
 In 1953, Ray Bradbury described listening devices that sounds suspiciously like Bluetooth headsets in Fahrenheit 451.
 In 1898, the internet was described in a short story called “From the ‘London Times’ of 1904” by none other than Mark Twain.
 These are but a few examples.

-In this spirit, here are some books about exploring space that you can find on your library’s shelves that complement the Science Center’s exhibit Planet Pioneers.
+In this spirit, here are some books about exploring space that you can find on your library’s shelves that complement the Science Center’s exhibit Our Planet.
 They’ll have you imagining what could be next!